 The application must include:

 - Completed application form

 - Approximately 200-500 word statement of the achievement or experience that is worthy of Departmental Honors.

 A departmental committee will review all applications and make the final decision on the awarding of Departmental Honors.
 Some applications may require verification from the research advisor.
-Students awarded Departmental Honors will be recognized at the end of the year banquet, in the Commencement Program, and on the University transcript.
+Students awarded Departmental Honors will be recognized at the end of the year banquet.